KeyBank Center: Alterations

 The fourth update took place during the summer and early fall of 2011.
 The major renovation included the demolition and installation of brand new locker rooms, decor and concession updates as well as fan enhancements.
 This $6 million locker room project led by Cannon Design of Grand Island saw an expansion from 8000 to 15220 sqft in size.
 The new Sabres locker room is designed as a circular room, complete with illuminated team logos on the floor and ceiling.
 Additional new facilities include a state of the art fitness center, new coaching offices, film rooms where players and coaches can watch previous games, and a players lounge with a kitchen and team chef.
 Also, the new Sabres locker room features a Wall of Fame featuring team history, the names and numbers of retired team jerseys.
 Limestones that were salvaged from the former Buffalo Memorial Auditorium are surrounded by glass, which features the names of all team players throughout franchise existence.
 Visiting team locker rooms were also expanded from 3230 to 3511 sqft.
 Finally, a new post-game interview room was also built.
 In addition to the new locker rooms and training facilities, the public spaces within the arena were also upgraded.

 Also as part of the update, the arena took on the Sabres Blue and Gold color scheme inside the arena bowl.
 It replaced the red color used on the team logo from 1996 to 2006.
-The previous Sabres logo (known infamously as the "Buffaslug", and used from 2006 to 2010) was removed from the scoreboard and replaced with the current logo.
+The previous Sabres logo (known as the "Buffaslug", and used from 2006 to 2010) was removed from the scoreboard and replaced with the current logo.
 All of the original TV sets were replaced with new HDTVs.
 New food choices were added as part of the upgraded concessions.
 Signage was replaced or upgraded where needed.
 Restrooms saw cup holders and HDTVs added for fan convenience.
 Also, new chimes were added, which sound two minutes prior to the opening faceoff each period.
 This lets fans know to head towards the seating areas.
 Finally, the Sports Headlines bar has now been replaced by the Labatt Blue Zone.

 The ice rink itself also saw a multimillion-dollar upgrade with adding a new dehumidifier system and cooling tower.
 All of the Zamboni machines were replaced and upgraded to feature laser beam leveling.
 These upgrades improve the quality of the ice surface.
 Outside, a new LED ribbon board was added to the entrance pavilion which can display upcoming events, scores, and team information, though it was subsequently removed to make way for the construction of a new pedestrian bridge to the adjacent LECOM Harborcenter complex in 2014.